A comprehensive model for teaching teens that are in high-risk environments.

 “In the world of treatment for youth who sexually abuse, Streetwise to Sexwise is THE go-to curriculum for teaching sex ed.
 From its concept to its layout, it’s the best resource out there, and many others have tried.
 It’s not just a catchy title, every aspect of this book is streetwise and sexwise.”

-Clinical services development director, Becket Family of Services; co-editor, Current Perspectives: Working with Sexually Aggressive Youth and Youth with Sexual Behavior Problems; and past president, Association for the Treatment of Sexual Abusers
+Co-editor, Current Perspectives: Working with Sexually Aggressive Youth and Youth with Sexual Behavior Problems

 “Streetwise to Sexwise is the ultimate go-to publication for those working with young people at-risk around particular issues of sexuality and gender.
 It’s an outstanding resource for all educators looking for comprehensive content and curriculum ideas, enriched learning activities, and effective teaching skills around the most sensitive of topics.”